International actors and events

 Nordic Conference in APA and Disability Sport

 The Nordic Conference in APA and Disability Sport is organized every second year.
-It is an educational event targeted for professionals and students in the fields of rehabilitation, education, and sport and health sciences.
+It is an educational event targeting for professionals and students in the fields of rehabilitation, education, and sport and health sciences.
 The seminar was arranged the first time in 2015 in Pajulahti, Finland.
-The next conference will be in Musholm, Denmark in May.